 Oxford alumni are truly global, and now, so is Meeting Minds – our week-long virtual event series!
-For 2021 we are creating the opportunity for alumni around the world to come together and experience an array of exciting and innovative talks, and connect with each other.
-Content will be streamed live across three time zones, from London (BST), Hong Kong (HKT) and New York (EDT) with speakers sharing their experiences and expertise across a diverse range of topics.
+For 2021 we are creating the opportunity for alumni around the world to come together and experience an array of exciting and innovative talks.
+Content will be streamed live across four time zones, from New York (EDT), London (BST), Hong Kong (HKT) and Tokyo (JST) with speakers sharing their experiences and expertise across a diverse range of topics.

 This year we're featuring sessions from a wide range of disciplines, from science and technology, the medical sciences, humanities, and the social sciences, including:

 An inside look into the COVID-19 vaccine lab with Professor Sarah Gilbert;

 A chat with two Bafta award winners, Sir Nicholas Hytner and Sir Simon Russell Beale;

 A sustainability panel exploring the big ideas that Oxford scientists are working on;

 If you would like to view the sessions from our virtual event last September, and get a taste of what it's all about, log into your My Oxford Online account, and go to the My Oxford + (plus) tab, where you can see those recorded by the Alumni Office (and others).

 Revered Professor William Whyte, Chairman, Oxford Preservation Trust